 The answer is both simple and complex.
-On average, rowing burns between 400-800 calories per hour depending on several crucial factors.
-However, understanding the nuances behind this range can help you maximize your calorie burn and achieve your weight management goals more effectively.
+On average, with calories burned rowing machine exercises, you can expect to burn 400–800 calories each hour.
+However, it depends on several crucial factors.
+Understanding the nuances behind this range can help you maximize your calorie burn and achieve your weight management goals more effectively.

 In this comprehensive guide, I'll break down exactly how many calories you can expect to burn on a rowing machine, the factors that influence your personal calorie expenditure, and evidence-based strategies to optimize your rowing workouts for maximum calorie burn.